ShaunTanner1/ShaunTanner1/Library Management System/src/main/java/ReadME.md

 - List all borrowed books.
 - Borrow a book from the library.
 - Return a borrowed book to the library.
+- Add a new user to the library.
+- List all users.

 ## Requirements
 - Java 8